load(url("https://github.com/ashgreat/DA6233/blob/master/sim-elect.rda?raw=true"))

-I show how to create a election map using ggplot2
+In this post, I will show you how to make a map using ggplot2

 Fivethirtyeight daily updates the probabilities of Trump and Biden wins based on multiple polls and their own model.1 They also make available their simulation outcomes as a json file.
 Next, I merged the cleaned simulation data with US map data.
 I will create a separate post to show you how to read, clean, and merge these data sets.